Formula One 05

-Formula One 05 is a racing video game developed by Studio Liverpool and published by Sony Computer Entertainment exclusively for PlayStation 2.
+Formula One 05 is a 2005 racing video game developed by Studio Liverpool and published by Sony Computer Entertainment for the PlayStation 2.
 It is a sequel to the 2004 video game Formula One 04 and was based on the 2005 Formula One World Championship.

 Gameplay

-It featured the 'Career Mode' concept from Formula One 04, which allows players to work their way through the Formula One teams over the course of five years (albeit a repeat version of the 2005 Formula One World Championship each time).
-This game also supports EyeToy: Cameo, allowing players to place their own face on a driver when creating their profile, but unlike F1 04, though they cannot choose their own helmet at the start, the player assumes a white unmarked helmet and only later unlocks other colours and designs.
+The game features the 'Career Mode' concept from Formula One 04, which allows players to work their way through the Formula One teams over the course of five years (albeit a repeat version of the 2005 Formula One World Championship each time).
+This game also supports EyeToy: Cameo, allowing players to place their own face on a driver when creating their profile, but unlike F1 04, they cannot choose their own helmet at the start.
+The players start with a white unmarked helmet and later unlock other colours and designs.

 Players start out testing for smaller teams such as Minardi, Jordan and Red Bull Racing.
 Like in F1 04, a generic car does exist, but it is only used in Time Attack mode.
 Players then work their way up the grid throughout their 'career' through a mixture of good tests and impressive race performances.
 As before, consistently poor performances will lead to dismissal from the player's current team.
 There are also occasional 'shoot-out' tests against the team's second driver (or third driver, depending on the player's current status within the team), in which both drivers complete a set of five laps each and whoever has the fastest overall time (one time based on the fastest first, second and third sectors added together) then takes the race seat.
 Players can now also view trophies they have received from winning races and championships after each is won in Career Mode for the first time.